jnysteen/FileTypeIdentifier/README.md

 # FileTypeIdentifier

-`FileTypeIdentifier` is a simple component that can identify files types using a user-configurable collection of files' magic numbers..
+`FileTypeIdentifier` is a simple component that can identify files types using a user-configurable collection of files' magic numbers.

 This component is not designed with any black-magic, super-efficient file type checking tricks in mind - it identifies a file by matching the file's [magic number](https://en.wikipedia.org/wiki/File_format#Magic_number) with a user-configured collection of magic numbers.